zhouyl/flowblade/docs/components/data-display/indicator.md

 # Indicator Component

 Status indicator component for online/offline states, notifications, and activity indicators.
+Indicator provides a flexible way to display status indicators with support for various colors, sizes, and positions.

 ## Basic Usage